somyaa-aggarwal/illumioChallenge/README.md

 ## Overview

-The Flow Log Parser is a Java-based utility that reads network flow logs, applies tagging based on a lookup table, and generates statistical reports on tag usage and port-protocol combinations.
-This project is part of an assessment for Illumio and is designed to process up to 10MB of flow log data efficiently.
+The Flow Log Parser is a Java-based utility that reads network flow logs, maps each entry to a tag using a lookup table, and identifies port-protocol occurrences

 ###  Features